Introduction

 sudo apt install nodejs npm

-For Windows, you can download Node.js and npm from here.
+For Mac or Windows, you can download Node.js and npm from here.

 Once Node.js and npm are installed, you can install TypeScript globally on your